 California Assault & Battery Attorney

-Many people believe that “assault and battery” are the same thing, but actually they are two separate crimes.
-An assault (Penal Code sections 240-241) is an attempt to violently injure another person.
-A battery (Penal Code sections 242-243) is the unlawful use of force or violence upon another person.
-An assault doesn’t require any physical contact, but a battery requires some type of physical contact.
+Many people believe that assault and battery are the same thing, but they are actually two separate crimes.
+An assault is an attempt to violently injure another person, while battery is the unlawful use of force or violence upon another person.
+Assault doesn’t require any physical contact, but battery requires some type of physical contact.

 Another way of distinguishing an assault and battery is to think of an assault as an attempted battery.
 And a battery is a completed assault.
 If you were to punch someone in the face – when your punch is still in the air – that’s an assault.
 When your punch actually lands on someone – that’s a battery.

 Assault and battery are both “general intent crimes”.
 This means that it doesn’t matter if you intended to scare or hurt the other person; all that matters is whether you acted on purpose.

 Assault and Battery Sentencing